-Students wishing to work over the summer must complete the Summer Work-Study Application available at: http://www.allegany.edu/finaidforms.
-Work-study positions pay $8.50 per hour and students generally work 20 to 25 hours per week.
+Students wishing to work over the summer must complete the Summer Work-Study Application.
+Work-study positions pay $10.10 per hour.
 Positions in the America Reads program receive a higher hourly wage.
-Students do not need to be registered for summer classes in order to take advantage of a work-study position, but must have a complete and verified financial aid file before April 18th, 2014.
+Students do not need to be registered for summer classes in order to take advantage of a work-study position, but must have a complete and verified financial aid file before April 15 and be pre-registered for the upcoming Fall term.
 Once a summer work-study award is made, students must access their WebAdvisor account to accept the award.
 Any awards not accepted within 14 days will be cancelled.